tezc/sc/logger/README.md

     //Enable logging to file.
     sc_log_set_file("log.0.txt", "log-latest.txt");

+    //Log to stdout and file
-    //stdout and file will get the log line sc_log_info("to stdout and file!");
+    sc_log_info("to stdout and file!");

     //Enable callback
     sc_log_set_callback(log_callback, (void*) my_app_name);

-    //stdout, file and callback will get the log line sc_log_info("to all!");
+    //Log to stdout, file and callback at the same time sc_log_info("to all!");
     sc_log_info("to all!");